-In our ablation study, we observe that removing functional dependency alignment loss has the most significant impact on medical datasets like Sick (\S\ref{subsec:ablation}).
+In ablation study we observe that removing FD alignment loss has the most significant impact on medical datasets like Sick (\S\ref{subsec:ablation}).
 This is likely because such datasets contain many numerous numerical features and semantically ambiguous feature names (such as ``\texttt{T3}'', ``\texttt{TT4}'' in Sick), making it difficult for language models to capture dependencies implicitly without structural guidance.

 To better understand this effect, we investigate how different FD alignment loss weights $\lambda_{\text{FD}}$ (as given in Eq.~\ref{equ:overall_loss}) affect performance on challenging datasets.
 We train GraDe with varying $\lambda_{\text{FD}}$ values on Sick and evaluate synthetic data quality using decision tree classifiers.
 Figure~\ref{fig:impact_fd} shows the results, with the dashed line representing models trained on original data.
 The identified best value for $\lambda_{\text{FD}}$ in Sick is $0.1$.